 Formalize your program by involving the right people, including leadership.
 Your IT folks and many other functional areas should be involved but not leading the charge.
 Data analytics is not “an IT thing.”
 Create a sandbox, make mistakes, learn, and then widen the scope to tackle more.

-The space a business occupies does a lot: It can enhance your brand and company image, attract talent, support growth, and help drive profitability.
+The space a business occupies does a lot: It can enhance your brand and company image, attract talent, support growth, and help drive and maintain profitability.
+Does your office space attract and retain staff?
 Here are a few things to consider as you evaluate your real estate in the months and years to come.

 Think about space needs early